Go back to normal view

 The War Memorial tablets have now been installed in Shirley House.
 John Cripps would be grateful to receive any comments on these, preferably in writing.
 He has to claim our grant from the War Memorials Trust and this asks for local feedback on the project.

-Sheffield Church Action on Poverty Summer Update If you would like to read this report on the year’s work, please email the Church Office at firstname.lastname@example.org who can forward it to you
+Sheffield Church Action on Poverty Summer Update If you would like to read this report on the year’s work, please email the Church Office at email@example.com who can forward it to you.
+In addition, Church Action on Poverty produce a news sheet which collates recent updates from there work - you can read the latest copy here.

 Clifford School Appeal We have been asked to help collect empty, clean 2 litre plastic bottles (the kind that are used for pop or mineral water, not milk!) to build an eco-greenhouse.
 There is a poster in the narthex along with a box for the bottles.